Winter Maintenance Frequently Asked Questions

 Once five centimetres (two inches) of snow have accumulated on public sidewalks, City crews may begin sidewalk plowing operations.

-Sidewalks on main roads – green in this map – are serviced first.
-During heavy snowfall or a major storm, these main sidewalk routes may be salted and plowed more than once before moving on to sidewalks in residential areas.
-After that, plows service paths and walkways within parks.
+Sidewalks on main roads – coloured green on this map – are serviced first.
+During heavy snowfall or a major storm, these main sidewalk routes may be salted and plowed more than once before crews move on to sidewalks in residential areas.
+After that, our plows will service paths and walkways within parks.

 -